Mopidy is an extensible music server written in Python.

 Mopidy on Raspberry Pi

-The Raspberry Pi is a popular device to run Mopidy on, either using Raspbian or Arch Linux.
-It is quite slow, but it is very affordable.
-In fact, the Kickstarter funded Gramofon: Modern Cloud Jukebox project used Mopidy on a Raspberry Pi to prototype the Gramofon device.
-Mopidy is also a major building block in the Pi Musicbox integrated audio jukebox system for Raspberry Pi.
+The Raspberry Pi is an popular device to run Mopidy on, either using Raspbian, Ubuntu, or Arch Linux.
+Pimoroni recommends Mopidy for use with their Pirate Audio audio gear for Raspberry Pi.
+Mopidy is also a significant building block in the Pi Musicbox integrated audio jukebox system for Raspberry Pi.

 Mopidy is hackable